Course Overview

 Director of Curriculum and Instruction, Umoja Community Education Foundation

-Myia has worked to advance Black students' success in a variety of settings.
-From the playground to the lecture hall; from Advanced Placement (AP) and Honors classes to Special Education classrooms for neurodivergent or Emotionally Disturbed (ED) populations; from after-school programs to first-year graduate students, Myia C. Williams continues to explore the needs around Black student education while working to raise levels of understanding, intentionality, and accountability amongst educators, families, and students.
+Professor Williams has worked to advance Black student success in a variety of settings, and she has numerous favorable student evaluations of her teaching and service.
+From the playground to the lecture hall; from advanced placement (AP) and honors classes to Special Education classrooms for neurodivergent and emotionally disturbed (ED) populations; from after-school programs to first-year graduate students; from local convenings to international conferences— Myia C. Williams continues to explore the needs around Black student education while working to raise levels of understanding, intentionality, and accountability amongst educators, families, and students.